Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 Screenshot 2026-03-16 10.18.18

-Considerations: Important points about CLAUDE.md
+Considerations: Important Points About CLAUDE.md

-Start minimal and build it up over time
+Start minimal and grow it later

 ## Overview